MomentsLD/moments/docs/extensions/demes.rst

 that for you.

 It's easiest to see the functionality through example.
-In the tests directory, there is a YAML description of the [Gutenkunst]_ Out-of-African model:
+In the tests directory, there is a YAML description of the [Gutenkunst2009]_ Out-of-African model:

 .. literalinclude:: ../../tests/test_files/gutenkunst_ooa.yml
     :language: yaml